Ekkehard-Schulze/indoor-climate-logger/README.md

 1. boot.py mounts the controller's filesystem to read/write during startup, which prevents write access from PC via USB.
 Moreover, the growing log files can not be read from the PC via USB.

-2. A Repl command to stop write mode is 'import os; os.rename("/boot.py", "/boot.bak")' followed by a reset.
+2. A Repl command to stop write mode is _import os; os.rename("/boot.py", "/boot.bak")_ followed by a reset.
 Now the filesystem is fully accessible from the PC via USB, however the logger can no longer write to its file system.
 The write attempt triggers an exception.

-3. The settins "LOG_EXCEPTIONS_to_file = True" sends exceptions to a log file, to preserve them.
+3. The setting "LOG_EXCEPTIONS_to_file = True" sends the exception mesaages to a log file, to preserve them.
 This file is accessible via http, if the server is set active.
 However, due to limitations in CicuitPython, these logs do not contain the normal backtrace information with line numbers.
 Moreover, this setting prevents error output to the Repl.